moj-analytical-services/rpackage_training/README.md

 To check that the documentation enables others to easily understand the code you can get someone else to peer review your documentation and see if they understand how to use each function from the documentation alone.

 **Exercise 13:** Follow the above process to add suitable documentation to the function plot_crimes.R.
+Make sure you include a helpful description, details of the inputs, and an example.
+Make sure you specify @export to allow users to access the function.
 Lastly, push to github.

 # 14. Using the condition system

-It is very helpful for package users to get good feedback about something unusual happenning when running a particular function.
+It is very helpful for package users to get good feedback about something unusual happening when running a particular function, as it makes it easier to understand what is going wrong, or to debug code.
 R has a very powerful condition system which can be used to flag errors, warnings and messages.
 You can read more about this in section 8 of ['Advanced R'](https://adv-r.hadley.nz/conditions.html) by Hadley Wickham.

 A quick way of generating useful feedback is simply by wrapping the function body within the following code: